Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-Our model builds on \gls{abm} techniques and captures the heterogeneous validator strategies and their interactions under the consensus protocol.
+We first introduce the common model structure shared by both block-building paradigms.
+The model adopts an agent-based representation to capture the heterogeneous validator strategies and their interactions under the consensus protocol.
 The system consists of autonomous agents whose incentive-driven behaviors collectively generate global outcomes.
 The canonical components of the model are as follows.